gravitylens/employees-app/README.md

 ## Running the Containers

-Start both the MySQL server and the REST API:
+Start the MySQL server, REST API and the new web UI:

 ```bash
 docker-compose up -d
 ```

-The API will be available at `http://localhost:5000`.
+The API will be available at `http://localhost:8500`.
+The web UI is served over HTTPS at `https://localhost` using self-signed certificates located in `web/certs/`.

 ## Stopping the Containers